mde/ejs/docs/syntax.md

 EJS offer two ways of including other files.
 You can even include files that are not EJS templates, as the case is for CSS stylesheets.

-### "Preprocessor" directive
+### “Preprocessor” directive

-As a compatibility layer with EJS version 1, it is possible to use the `include` directive in an unescaped output tag to directly "yank" the text from another file, just like including a C header.
+As a compatibility layer with EJS version 1, it is possible to use the `include` directive in an unescaped output tag to directly “yank” the text from another file, just like including a C header.
 However, as it is done as a simple inclusion, you cannot pass arguments to the included template.
 You can however make variables available in the parent template, that will be